 Thursday 13th July 2017 at West Yorkshire Playhouse.

-Barber Shop Chronicles is beautifully layered; touching on marginalised subjects and looking at various relationship dynamics in a production that is full of life and laughter.
+Barber Shop Chronicles is beautifully layered, touching on marginalised subjects and looking at various relationship dynamics in a production that is full of life and laughter.
 This is no loose adaptation of a classic tale or a poorly veiled attempt to re-vamp existing plays – this is something wonderfully and appetisingly new and I’d like to see much more of shows like this in the future.
-It is undoubtedly an important piece of contemporary theatre which explores the relatable subjects of relationships and identity while introducing an insight into worlds previously unseen, and you absolutely must see it if you can.
+Definitely recommended.
 Be sure to get a programme, too – it’s packed with interesting insights and context for the production.

 The Barber Shop Chronicles runs at West Yorkshire Playhouse from the 12th to the 29th July and you can get your tickets here.